Skip to main content

 Version control

-• Restore a previous version — roll back if a refinement didn’t work out
+• Restore a previous version — roll back if a refinement didn’t work out; restoring creates a new version so nothing is lost

 Version control is automatic.
 You never lose a working version when you iterate on an agent.